jrh-dev/jrh-dev.github.io/_posts/2022-10-12-r_basics_dataframes_p2.md

 [1] 390.5714
 ```

-However, we don't actually need to go through the assignment step, rather we can access the column from the subset syntax directly using the `$` operator.
+However, we don't actually need to go through the assignment step, rather we can access the column directly by placing the `$` operator at the end of our subset syntax.

 ```r
 # to return the column as a vector